Miley Cyrus Reveals the First Thing She Wants to Do After Social Distancing Ends

 Miley Cyrus has sweet plans for post-social distancing life.

-Speaking with WSJ, the "Party In The USA" singer revealed the first thing she wants to do once social distancing is over, sharing that it will involve a reunion with her parents Tish Cyrus and Billy Ray Cyrus.
+Speaking with WSJ Magazine, the "Party In The USA" singer revealed the first thing she wants to do once social distancing is over, sharing that it will involve a reunion with her parents Tish Cyrus and Billy Ray Cyrus.

 "The first thing I want to do is definitely hug my mom and dad when I get the green light that it's safe," she told the outlet.
 "Right now, my mom won't get anywhere near me."